Grupo Barceló denies food shortages in Cuba and publishes images of its culinary offerings to prove it

 Facebook / Barceló Solymar — Occidental Arenas Blancas

-Recently, Samantha Taylor, the marketing director of Sunwing Vacations Group, a prominent Canadian travel agency, announced that they had decided to remove 26 Cuban hotels from their offerings due to quality issues identified in customer feedback.
+Recently, Samantha Taylor, the marketing director of Sunwing Vacations Group, a prominent Canadian travel agency, stated that they had decided to remove 26 Cuban hotels from their offerings due to quality issues identified in customer feedback.

 Instead of Cuba, the Canadian travel agency decided to promote alternative destinations in the Dominican Republic, the Bahamas, Honduras, and Colombia, aiming to ensure a more satisfying experience for tourists.